cphdat3sem2019spring/Week-01/README.md

 ## Day 4 (31/1) JavaScript introduction
 ### Before this lesson you should
-- Read the [MDN JavaScript Guide (45-70 min)](https://developer.mozilla.org/bm/docs/Web/JavaScript/Guide/Introduction) (Skip these sections: Regular expressions, Keyed collections, Details of the object model and the remaining sections)
+- :green_book: Read the [MDN JavaScript Guide (45-70 min)](https://developer.mozilla.org/bm/docs/Web/JavaScript/Guide/Introduction) (Skip these sections: Regular expressions, Keyed collections, Details of the object model and the remaining sections)

 **OR**
 - Watch [Course on Lynda.com (90 min, but skip sections you find to trivial)](https://www.lynda.com/JavaScript-tutorials/Welcome/574716/612017-4.html?srchtrk=index%3a3%0alinktypeid%3a2%0aq%3ajavascript%0apage%3a1%0as%3arelevance%0asa%3atrue%0aproducttypeid%3a2) - section 1 - 4 + 9